 Aloha, Mahalo…and Aloha!!!

-So in the end, if you add up all the costs, besides the cost of a plane ticket, your average cost of Lodging, Transportation, Food, and Nightlife is from as low as $965 a month on the low end (e.g. shared room, monthly bus pass, cooking your own food, not going out to expensive nightlife) to as high as $4250 a month or more on the high end (e.g. high-rise condo bachelor pad, rental car with gas, eating out, and going out twice a week).
+So in the end, if you add up all the costs, besides the cost of a plane ticket, your average cost of Lodging, Transportation, Food, and Nightlife the cost of living in Honolulu can be as low as $965 per month (e.g. shared room, monthly bus pass, cooking your own food, not going out to expensive nightlife) to as high as $4250 a month or more on the high end (e.g. high-rise condo bachelor pad, rental car with gas, eating out, and going out twice a week).
 More if you have extra family members.
 Plus the cost of on-island activities, which again are mostly free or fairly cheap in Hawaii!

 The hardest part about living on Oahu and Honolulu is meeting the large number of inspiring and awesome people, locals, and travelers from all over the world, and then eventually having to say a fond farewell to many of them.
 I always say to new transplants to Hawaii that it’s no wonder that “Aloha!” means “Hello,” “Goodbye,” and “Love,” because you end up having to say “Aloha!” so many times when you are on the island: It’s just easier when it all means the same thing!
 I hope this blog post has inspired you to create your own life-changing adventure on my island, and I sincerely hope that I’ll be able to wish you all “Aloha!” in person some day soon.